 This is a pivotal moment for the future of the UK finance sector.
 The rules governing financial policy and regulation are undergoing a fundamental review.
 At the heart of the Government’s strategy is ‘competitiveness’, which aims to grow the UK’s finance sector as part of a global race to be the biggest and most ‘innovative’ in the world.

 So far, this strategy has gone unquestioned – but it’s time for that to change.
 Do we understand the risks that the pursuit of competitiveness places on the wider economy, society, and the environment?

-Join a conversation with Sir Vince Cable (former leader of the Liberal Democrats and Business Minister), the Lab’s Head of Policy and Advocacy Marloes Nicholls, David Pitt-Watson (Cambridge University, formerly Hermes), Baroness Minouche Shafik (Director of the LSE, and former Deputy Governor of the Bank of England), and journalist Nicholas Shaxson to find out more.
-Questions we will explore include:
+We hosted a conversation with Sir Vince Cable (former leader of the Liberal Democrats and Business Minister), the Lab’s Head of Policy and Advocacy Marloes Nicholls, David Pitt-Watson (Cambridge University, formerly Hermes), Baroness Minouche Shafik (Director of the LSE, and former Deputy Governor of the Bank of England), and journalist Nicholas Shaxson to find out more.
+Questions explored included:

 - What are the risks of growing the UK’s finance and fintech sectors, and do they outweigh the potential benefits?

 - What tensions exist between the objective of competitiveness and other public policy goals, including net zero and levelling up?